tiendu/tiendu.github.io/_posts/2025-05-28-automation-makefile-eng.md

 ## 🍰 Final Slice

-Your project glue shouldn't become a tangled spaghetti monster.
+Your project glue shouldn't feel like a pile of tangled spaghetti.

 - **Makefile**: Great for builds and CI
 - **justfile**: Friendly for local tasks